 Non-IT teams may struggle with breaking down their work into smaller pieces to deliver within a shorter timeframe and therefore may be hesitant to adopt agile.
 As an instructional designer, I was used to the traditional waterfall approach; I could plan for all my deliverables up front and choose a designated time when they were all due, which was typically several months down the line.
 Instructors often cope with factors that can influence the development timeframe for any training document.
-Example obstacles include a change of scope, the system not being ready, undefined processes, key decisions not yet made, role changes being in process, the unavailability of the subject matter expert, etc. It just did not seem possible to complete any substantial asset in a short timeframe—until I saw Agile in action.
+Example obstacles include a change of scope, the system not being ready, undefined processes, key decisions not yet made, role changes being in process, the unavailability of the subject matter expert, etc. It just did not seem possible to complete any substantial asset in a short timeframe—until I saw agile in action.

 I’ve been working on a Learning and Development Scrum team with three other instructional designers to develop learner-to-performer journeys and training materials for a client whose IT organization is going through an agile transformation.
 What better way to design and develop training for newly forming agile teams than to work and progress as an agile team ourselves?
 Our team of designers act as the traditional development team in the Scrum model.
 Our team has a Scrum master who ensures the team follows Scrum practices, removes obstacles, manages risks, and provides an environment for continuous improvement.
-Instead of the traditional product owner, who owns the vision and requirements for the work (we did a lot of this as instructional designers), we had what we call a backlog manager.
-This role managed the intake of our work from the business and helped us track and prioritize what we worked on.
+Instead of the traditional product owner, who owns the vision and requirements for the work (we do a lot of this as instructional designers), we have what we call a backlog manager.
+This role manages the intake of our work from the business and helps us track and prioritize what we work on.
 On many projects, the Scrum master and product owner split the work of a typical project manager.

 Have a scrum master who removes barriers.
 Momentum can significantly slow if the team is not able to adapt and push through development blocks.
 Having a scrum master who is highly engaged, is willing to find answers, and knows how to help the team shift priorities allows the designers to continuously stay productive throughout each sprint.

 Agile is not just for IT developers.
 If implemented effectively, being agile is a fast and efficient way to produce on-demand training for our clients.
 Even if your team is not set up with a Scrum master and product owner, your project manager can fill this role by helping the team plan and prioritize work to focus on and complete within shorter timeframes.
 Even if your deadlines are months down the line, working in sprints can help ensure steady progress is made, and daily standup meetings allow all team members to stay informed of progress and any barriers that arise.
 At the end of each sprint, team members reflect on what went well and what did not, which helps the team to continuously improve the processes going forward.
 There are many benefits to working this way for both the project team as well as for the client.
 Give agile a try and see how you like it!